May 1, 2020

 Aiston's daily routine would usually involve regular face to face interactions with residents, as her role includes dealing with resident questions and the collection of rent payments.
 This is something that has recently changed in process as ALC took steps in ensuring the well-being and safety of their residents, and their employees, these past two months.

 Rent payments were frequently taken in person, but now more often involves digital transactions in the form of Interac e-Transfers, a method of payment ALC recently introduced for its residents, and the go-to method that Aiston is communicating to residents as it is "safe" and "contact-free" online.
-While Aiston reminds residents that if they are having a difficult time and need to look at an alternate payment schedule, there is help there for them in the form of ALC's Prairie Relief Team.
+While Aiston reminds residents that if they are having a difficult time, there is help there for them via the ALC Call Centre at 1-855-247-1492.

 "It's important to physically distance ourselves," said Aiston.
 "We're communicating a lot more through phone, email and text messages to our residents.We are all trying our best.
 We're all working as a team and staying positive… offering the help our residents need however we can.
 And letting them know the help is there for them."